Overview

 Symptoms

-- –Multiple EM rashes: Secondary rashes on other parts of the body.
+- –Multiple EM rashes: Indicating the spread of the bacteria.

-- –Neurological symptoms: Facial palsy (loss of muscle tone or droop on one or both sides of the face), meningitis (severe headaches and neck stiffness), and nerve pain.
+- –Neurological symptoms: Facial palsy (loss of muscle tone or droop on one or both sides of the face), severe headaches, neck stiffness, and nerve pain.

-- –Cardiac symptoms: Lyme carditis, which can cause palpitations or irregular heartbeats.
+- –Cardiac symptoms: Heart palpitations or irregular heartbeat. (

 - –Arthritis: Severe joint pain and swelling, particularly in large joints like the knees.